amandasd/L2G-LAMMPS/lennard-jones/README.md

-# Learning to grow: Lennard-jones potential
+# Learning to grow for LAMMPS: Lennard-jones potential

 The objective is to maximize Q6 bond-order parameter\
 Fixed values of epsilon and sigma parameters\